Do you have to declare non-fault claims?

 Ideally, when another party is at fault, they or their insurance company pay for any damages.
 However, animals and objects can also be the cause of vehicle damage, and unfortunately when this happens you become liable and claims are assessed as at-fault.
 This will increase your premium.

 Yet even simply declaring – not claiming – the non-fault incident can still push up your premium when you come to renew.
 That's because your insurer may deem the circumstances in which it arose likely to happen again, for example, parking your vehicle on a busy street.

 With the potential for a premium increase if you report a non-fault claim, any reluctance to do so is understandable.
 Why notify your insurer about something that wasn't your fault and could be settled externally, when doing so will ultimately cost you money?

 The simple answer is that it can result in you invalidating your policy.
 When agreeing your car insurance policy, there will likely be a clause that requires you to inform your provider of any non-fault incidents or accidents.
 Therefore, not doing so could be considered a breach of contract, resulting in you losing your cover and all no claims bonuses you have accrued.

-When you make a non-fault claim, it’s first considered to be an at-fault claim by your insurer until any and all evidence is investigated – that’s the standard procedure.
+When you make a claim, it's first considered to be an at-fault claim by your insurer until any and all evidence is investigated – that's the standard claims process.
 If your premium is due for renewal during this period, you may see an increase to reflect this.